redlibrarian/redlibrarian.github.io/_posts/2019-03-20-intellectual-freedom-positive-or-negative.markdown

 liberal perspective.
 My main criticism is that this view employs an abstract value - "freedom" - divorced from social, political, and material realities in an attempt to intervene in real social, political, and material relationships and processes.
-As a Marxist, I don't believe such a separation is possible in practice, and that promotion of an abstract or neutral conception of freedom merely serves to hide or obscure underlying - often unconscious - social and political values, allegiances, and ideologies.
+As a Marxist, I believe such a separation is impossible in practice, and that promotion of an abstract or neutral conception of freedom merely serves to hide or obscure underlying - often unconscious - social and political values, allegiances, and ideologies.